 Let’s cut to the chase, then.
 Here are three conclusions you can take away from what’s been presented, including some recommendations on procedures and how to use the data.

 - As a recruiter, you need to make two placements a month to be profitable.
 So keep in mind that that’s your bottom line number, and use everything else presented here to help meet or exceed it.

-- Don’t forget about using LeadFuze, in conjunction with email solutions and other advanced tools.
-Doing so builds and enhances your database —leading to better results when it comes to potential candidates, response rates and final results.
+- Consider using a pro recruiting tool like LeadFuze.
+Used in conjunction with email solutions and other advanced tools, LeadFuze builds and enhances your database, leading to better results when it comes to potential candidates, response rates, and final results.